ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/SANS2D-Instrument-Details.md

 ##### Note: Beamstops #####
 SANS2D has beamstops on the front and rear detectors
 1. Front Detector:
    * has a single beamstop, mounted on the detector trolley.
 Rotates in the plane of the detector array.
-The beamstop must not be moved when the detector is rotated (in SECI this requirement is implemented as a software inhibit).
+The beamstop must not be moved when the detector is rotated (in SECI this requirement was implemented as a software inhibit).
    * has a strip beamstop, mounted on the detector trolley.
 Moves linearly across the face of the detector array.
 Primarily used for commissioning purposes (usually "parked" out of the way).
 1. Rear Detector:
    * has three beamstops, mounted on a pillar attached to the detector trolley.
 Pillar moves linearly across the face of the detector array.
 The individual beam stops move independently up/down on the pillar.